apereo/cas/planning/Security-Guide.md

 Historically any service could obtain a proxy-granting ticket and from it a proxy ticket to access any other service.
 In other words, the security model is decentralized rather than centralized.
-You can centralize some of this through the [Service Management](#service_management) facility by restricting which services are allowed to obtain proxy tickets.
+You can centralize some of this through the service management facility by restricting which services are allowed to obtain proxy tickets.
 Without explicitly controlling proxy ticket capability, it is not possible to know which services are requesting proxy tickets.

 ## Service Management
 The service management facility provides a number of service-specific configuration controls that affect security